Jurors questioned, neuropathologists testify in Daniel Rak murder trial

 The judge also examined a male alternate juror and a court security worker about whether they had spoken about the case.
 The security officer testified that while he was escorting jurors to their cars Thursday night, one asked him if Rak was in the Kane County jail or got to go home each evening.
 The juror said the officer told him Rak was not in the jail and could go home.
 The man told Tegeler that the answer would not affect his ability to be fair and impartial.

 The juror does not know that the answer was not true.
 Rak has remained in jail since his arrest in June 2016.
-He is wearing regular clothes in court.
+He wears regular clothes in court.

 All the jurors were again instructed not to talk to anybody about the case and to submit any questions to the bailiff.